Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

 `0.7.8`
 - New Node: `For Loop`, `While Loop`
 - New Nodes: `Insert into List`, `Set List Element`.
+`0.7.12`
+- New Secret Door/Hatch system.
+Craft the component, open the wheel on any compatible wall or ceiling piece, and use the Secret Door/Hatch menu element to consume the component and turn a piece of building into a door or hatch.
+A word of warning: This effectively destroy the original building piece, so you want to be sure about your building stability first.
+Those doors/hatches work like regular ones regarding RPR keys and scripted doors.
 ## Changes
 `0.7.0`
 - Reworked the price definition widget for trading